KwakuTakyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1 --> prints effective username of the current user.
 2 --> prints groups of current user
 3 --> changes the owner of a file
-4 --> creates an empty file
+4 --> creates an empty file.